-A portfolio management service should include a personalized portfolio, ongoing monitoring, rebalancing, and clear reporting.
-The best firms also connect the portfolio to your tax situation and real-life goals, not just market benchmarks.
+A portfolio management service is a professional process that keeps your investments aligned with your goals over time.
+It usually includes a personalized portfolio, ongoing monitoring, regular rebalancing, risk management, and tax-aware trading, especially in taxable accounts.
+The best services also connect your portfolio to your tax situation and real-life goals, not just market benchmarks.

 Key Takeaways

-What Is Included in Portfolio Management?
+What Is Included in a Portfolio Management Service?

 1. Portfolio Design and the Investment Policy Statement

 A strong service starts with clear targets.
-Many firms formalize this in an Investment Policy Statement, which often outlines the intended mix of stocks, bonds, cash, and other holdings, risk tolerance and any constraints, rebalancing rules and when changes are allowed, and benchmarks that actually match your strategy.
-The point of an Investment Policy Statement is to make the portfolio a system.
-You want repeatable rules, not improvisation.
+Many firms formalize this in an Investment Policy Statement, often called an IPS.
+This document outlines the intended mix of stocks, bonds, cash, and other holdings, your risk tolerance and any constraints, the rebalancing rules, and the benchmarks that actually match your strategy.

 2. Ongoing Monitoring